garrettbland/workhays-svelte/src/routes/terms/terms.md

-# Terms

 Please read these terms of service ("terms", "terms of service") carefully before using the [Work Hays](/) website (the "service") operated privately by Garrett Bland and Lane Patterson ("us", 'we", "our").

-This policy is effective as of 13 December 2021 and was last updated on 13 December 2021.
+This policy is effective as of December 13, 2021 and was last updated on December 13, 2021.

 ### Conditions of Use